aestream/faery/README.md

     Faery will read _recordings_, calculate the time range of each recording, and create the file _faery_script.py_.
 This can take a little while if there are many recordings or if they are large.

     You can also use `faery init --generate-nicknames` to use easy-to-remember nicknames for the files instead of their original names.

+    If you use Visual Studio Code and pipx, consider using `faery init --vscode`.
+This will create a VS code settings file in _my-wonderful-project_ and enable type completion in _faery_script.py_.

 3. Run the script.